"Is it time now?"

 She turned to Bernard, only to find him somber.
 He twiddled with his fingers while he stared straight down at them.

 He didn't look up from his hands.
 "Nothing," he muttered, although anyone could tell that that wasn't true.

-His mother reached behind him and grasped his opposite shoulder.
-"How come you didn't tell me you could draw?" was the next inquiry.
+She reached behind him and grasped his opposite shoulder.
+"How come you didn't tell me you could draw so well?" was the next inquiry.

 "I don't like getting compliments," he admitted.

 His mother caught herself before she did it, but she almost rolled her eyes.
 "Ohh, so that's it," she said.

 This was not any new knowledge.
 Bernard had hated receiving any compliment he was given as long as she could remember, whether it be praise on his grades, a kind action, a well-done job on his chores, or any impressive task he carried out.
 His mother was not surprised in the slightest.
 This issue was barely a shock, and was ever so easy to fix.

 "Hon, I should have guessed," she said, a smile peaking at her mouth.
 "But please don't let that stop you from sharing your talents with people.
 Especially Pazi and me."

 Finally, Bernard lifted his gaze.
 "I know," he said.
 "But...I—I never know what to say back.
 And it's embarrassing."